joausaga/fingerprint_attendance/README.md

 **************
-This application was developed by Jorge Saldivar and it is relased under LGPL version 2.1 license.
+This application is relased under LGPL version 2.1 license.